openhive-network/HAfAH/hivemind/tavern/bridge_api_patterns/get_trending_topics/_readme.txt

 Lists top communities ranked by sum of pending payouts, number of distinct authors, posts and subscribers.
-When there is not enough ranked communities (not posible on fully synced but happens in tests) some hardcoded topics are added.
+When there is not enough ranked communities (not possible on fully synced but happens in tests) some hardcoded topics are added.

 method: "bridge.get_trending_topics"
 params: